 In a nutshell: With its tall stands of trees and a super-fun playground, Massengale Park is a popular access point to East Beach for families.

-The beaches on Little St. Simons Island and Sea Island will have even the biggest landlubbers swooning.
+The beaches on Little St. Simons Island and Sea Island will have even the most experienced beach-goers swooning.
 Draped with gilded sand and backed by elegant dunes, they are as photogenic as beaches come.

 They are, however, mostly private, with their access restricted to resort guests or those joining a naturalist tour.
 Here’s the lowdown: